Good news for Blues but concern for Moana Pasifika in Super Rugby Omicron scare

 The upshot is Moana Pasifika's final preseason match against the Highlanders this Saturday now appears unlikely to go ahead, leaving their preparation further compromised before their round one match against the Blues.

-Until PRC test results and close contact definitions are determined by local authorities, the entire Moana Pasifika squad will continue to isolate in their team hotel.
+Until PCR test results and close contact definitions are determined by local authorities, the entire Moana Pasifika squad will continue to isolate in their team hotel.

 Last weekend Moana Pasifika lost their first preseason match 61-7 to the Chiefs at Mt Smart Stadium and with their opening competition match eight days away they desperately needed all possible game time.